What is a virtual data room?

 M&A

-And clients’ feedback speaks loud about VDR’s efficiency during M&A. This is what customers say about using iDeals VDR during mergers and acquisitions:
+This is what customers say about using iDeals VDR during M&As:

 It’s a super versatile and robust system.
 Our company has used it to conclude 3 multimillion euro/dollar M&A transactions (and currently in the process of 3 more).
 If there ever has been an issue or question with something, the support team has always been available to handle the query immediately.
 Particularly, you know the product is good when the support team takes recommendations for features and asks for more details on how certain features are used, etc.